 HCC coding systems provide the data that calculates the patient’s health risk and the payment rate claimable by the healthcare provider.
 If there is insufficient documentation or detailed information, the diagnosis code linked with a patient may be inaccurate, impacting the payment rate allocated and the treatment protocols assigned.

 The ICD-10 guidelines, published by the CMS, set out a series of requirements to ensure that all documentation is sufficiently reliable and accurate based on principles of clarity, conciseness, completeness, comprehensiveness, and correctness.
-Introducing proper documentation processes ensures HCC coding remains accurate, protects the financial viability of the healthcare provider, and assures that the right treatment and care are provided to patients.
+Introducing proper documentation processes ensures HCC risk adjustment coding remains accurate, protects the financial viability of the healthcare provider, and assures that the right treatment and care are provided to patients.

 References: